 CAN I GET DATA IN A DIFFERENT FORM?

 Yes.
 To ask about options, please contact one of us.
 If you aren't sure who to contact, email .

 The deepest part of the ocean (38,518 feet deep) is found in the Marianas Trench.
 For an animated image try this link, and for more information try this external link.
 For all sorts of data on the depth of the oceans and the Great Lakes, and to view images of US coastal gridded bathymetry, try our bathymetry, topography, and global relief page.

 NGDC now maintains a Water Column Sonar archive.
-Our Tsunami data page includes tide information and water level data.
-NGDC also has data for DART bottom pressure recorder data used in tsunami research.
+Our Tsunami data page includes tide information and water level data, and we also have DART bottom pressure recorder data used in tsunami research.

 Our sister data center, the National Oceanographic Data Center archives and makes available physical, chemical, and biological oceanographic data including the topics above and more.
 Here at NGDC, we handle data from the seafloor and below.

 HOW DO I GET TO THE PAGE WITH ALL OF THE IMAGES?

 For direct access to a wide variety of images of MGG data, try our images page.
 This page also links to other major pages in the MGG area containing more images.
 For posters and slide sets available, also see our data products - they are available directly through the NGDC online store.